tdarowsk/get-taste-app/.ai/openrouter-service-implementation-plan.md

    */
   private static getHeaders(): Record<string, string> {
     if (!this.apiKey) {
-      throw new OpenRouterConfigError('OpenRouter service not configured.
-Call configure() first.');
+      throw new OpenRouterConfigError("OpenRouter service not configured.
+Call configure() first.");
     }

     return {
-      'Content-Type': 'application/json',
+      "Content-Type": "application/json",
-      'Authorization': `Bearer ${this.apiKey}`,
+      Authorization: `Bearer ${this.apiKey}`,
-      'HTTP-Referer': 'https://api.openrouter.ai/', // Replace with your actual domain 'X-Title': '10xCards' // Replace with your application name };
+      "HTTP-Referer": "https://api.openrouter.ai/", // Replace with your actual domain "X-Title": "10xCards", // Replace with your application name };
   }